 The principal aims of the choir are to provide leadership in liturgical music within Australia, to promote choral music through performances of uncompromising excellence and to provide the skills and training which will allow choristers to become choral leaders.

 The Choir participates in a Choral Eucharist on each Sunday during the Academic Term and in a Compline service once per month on a Thursday night.
 The Choir sings extensively in a number of services during Holy Week and in the Newman College Carol Service, held on the first Sunday of December.

 The Choir’s Concert Series comprises three concerts per year held in the magnificent acoustics of the Chapel of the Holy Spirit and the College Dining Hall.
 Highlights of past concert series have included Christmas at Versailles, a dinner-concert in collaboration with Maggie Beer, a reconstruction of J.S.
 Bach’s lost St Mark Passion, three productions of Medieval plays, a performance of Tallis’s forty-voice Spem in alium, and a number of projects in combination with exponents of Early Music and World Music.

 Each position in the choir will attract a scholarship as an acknowledgment of the required commitment and standard expected of each chorister.

 Choral Scholarships and membership of the Choir of Newman College are awarded by audition.
 Candidates will be required to prepare one choral item and one solo item for their audition.
 It is highly recommended that they secure their own accompanist for the audition.
 In addition candidates will receive a series of sight-reading, aural and singing exercises.

 Value of Scholarships

-To apply for a Scholarship, please download the relevant forms.
-For further information, please telephone the Admissions Officer at (+613) 9347 5577.
+To apply for a Scholarship, please download the relevant forms below.
+For further information, please telephone the College Office at (+61 3) 9347 5577.

 He who sings, said St. Augustine, prays twice